How to Make Edibles That Are Super Easy Yet So Delicious

 - Melt the butter.
-Add water to regulate the temperature and keep an eye on your brew because butter burns pretty easily.
-If you are making cannabutter in a double boiler, fill the lower chamber with 3 to 4 cups of water, put the butter in the upper chamber and set it on medium heat.
+Add water to regulate the temperature and keep an eye on your brew because butter burns pretty quickly.
+If you are making cannabutter in a double boiler, fill the lower chamber with 3 to 4 cups of water, put the butter in the upper chamber, and set it on medium heat.

 - Once the butter has cooled off, filter the liquid using a cheesecloth to remove the excess raw material and pour the remaining liquid into a container.